Jerusalem and Dopesmoker: Release

 In March 2012, Southern Lord Records announced plans for a deluxe reissue of the album, adding of the pending release that "The audio is clearer, louder, and at last brings a true representation of Sleep's hour-plus Weedian chronicle".
 The reissue features new artwork by the band's artist Arik Roper, a recording mastered from the original studio tapes by From Ashes Rise guitarist Brad Boatright, and a live version of the song "Holy Mountain", recorded at the I-Beam in San Francisco in 1994.
 This version of the album reached number 14 on the Top Heatseekers chart.

 On August 22, 2022, Third Man Records announced the release of a remastered version of Dopesmoker on music streaming services on August 26, 2022, featuring "Hot Lava Man", a track that hadn't been released digitally before.
-Along with this digital release, a vinyl reissue of the album is set to ship on December 9, 2022, as well as a deluxe "Weedian High-Fi" vinyl pressed with "authentic cannabis leaves" which is only available to purchase at Third Man's Detroit storefront.
+Along with this digital release, a vinyl reissue of the album released on December 9, 2022, as well as a deluxe "Weedian High-Fi" vinyl pressed with "authentic cannabis leaves" which is only available to purchase at Third Man's Detroit storefront.

 Critical reception

 Both Dopesmoker and early releases of the album received positive reviews from the music press.
 In the December 2000 issue of Spin, the album was referred to as "brilliant" and as a "stoner touchstone".
 CMJ New Music Monthly wrote positively about the song, saying that the "monotony rarely becomes tedious, because Al Cisneros and company are unpredictable and sensual in their drug-induced pounding of early Sabbath terrain."
+Chicago Tribune critic Greg Kot described "Jerusalem" as both "a study in uber-heaviness" and "a spacious dub-metal opus" that resembled a collaboration between Black Sabbath and Bob Marley.
 Online music database AllMusic gave the Jerusalem album four stars out of five stating that "Either version is worth investigating for adventurous metal enthusiasts, but Dopesmoker is clearly the final and definitive presentation of this work".
 In 2006, the extreme metal magazine Decibel included the album in their hall of fame of "extreme metal masterpieces".